 - Using a person-centred approach to ensure every resident’s needs are understood and met with the greatest privacy, dignity, and respect.

 - Demonstrate effective communication skills with residents, their families and friends, providing information and advice where appropriate.

 - Managing shifts and handovers to ensure continuity of care

 - Must be a registered nurse (current PIN number with NMC ideally)

 - The ability to communicate clearly and concisely, along with excellent listening skills

-- Dynamic and proactive
+- Active and hands-on

 - Able to prioritise and work under pressure